rishikathorat/315-FinalProject/README.md

 ## Importance

-The Magic School Bus Reservation System is designed to provide a convenient way for users to manage their bus reservations.
-Whether you're planning a field trip with Ms. Frizzle or simply need to secure your spot on the bus, this program ensures a hassle-free booking experience.
+The College Bus Reservation System is designed to provide a convenient way for college students to manage their bus reservations, especially during breaks when they need to travel to airports, home, internships, or vacations.
+This program ensures a hassle-free booking experience, allowing students to focus on their travel plans without worrying about seat availability.

-By offering features such as an interactive seat map, preferred seat booking, and cancellation functionality, the Magic School Bus Reservation System simplifies the process of managing reservations for both passengers and administrators.
+By offering features such as an interactive seat map, preferred seat booking, and cancellation functionality, the College Bus Reservation System simplifies the process of managing reservations for college students, making their travel experience more comfortable and stress-free.

 ## Credits

-This project was developed as an assignment for CNIT 315 - Systems Programming at Purdue University.
+This project was developed as the final project for CNIT 315 - Systems Programming at Purdue University.

 ## Contact

 Please contact Rishika Thorat at rishika.thorat@gmail.com.